 If you are really looking for the best possible view, you might still want to consider Tokyo Skytree.
 It does take you a lot higher!
 The first platform of the Tokyo Skytree observation deck is at 350m and the second at 450m.
 However if you are traveling on a budget, like I often do, then the Tokyo Metropolitan Government Building observation decks are worth considering.

 Generally the observation decks are open from 09:30AM – 11:00PM.
 However both observation decks have a couple of closing days every month.
 I recommend that you take a look at the official website for the latest opening hours and closing days.

-The nearest station is Tochomae subway station.
+By train: The nearest station is Tochomae subway station.
 The Oedo Subway Line stops here.